Frequently Asked Questions

 Why does photography cost so much?

-While I pride myself on being an affordable photographer, I recognize how expensive it may still seem!
-So to help break it down, here are some of my expenditures that go into an 8 hour wedding (available for $750).
+While I try to keep my photography accessible to all, I recognize how expensive it is!
+So to help break it down, here are some of my expenditures that go into an 8 hour wedding.

-The first is actually sales tax.
-I charge flat fees with the taxes included, meaning I deduct 5% ($40) the moment I receive payment.
-I also have several monthly expenditures including insurance and monthly subscriptions to editing/delivery services ($50).
+I have several monthly expenditures including insurance and monthly subscriptions to editing/delivery services ($200).
 On top of that, I have invested heavily in the equipment I use.
-Both of my camera bodies retail at over $1,000 new.
-Add a mix of a handful of lenses ranging from $300-$1000 per lens, $1200 for a laptop with enough power to adequately edit, $200 in one-time edit software purchases, and $150 for the mounted flash and you start to get a picture of how much I've invested (there's more, but after a point it gets redundant).
+Both of my camera bodies retail at well over $1,500 new.
+And of course there's the cost of finding new clients through various forms of advertising ($150/month).
+Add a mix of a handful of lenses ranging from $300-$1000 per lens, $3000 for a computer with enough power to adequately edit, $300 in one-time editing software purchases, and $500 for the mounted flashes and you start to get a picture of how much I've invested (there's more, but after a point it gets redundant).